f3d-app/f3d/doc/user/COMMANDS.md

  - Other escaped character will be processed as if the escape was not present, eg: `set scene.up.direction +\Z`
  - Unfinished quoted section is invalid, eg: `set scene.up.direction "+Z`
  - A escape at the end is also invalid, eg: `set scene.up.direction +Z\`
+ - Options values are [parsed](PARSING.md) according to their types.